-- A7.63 Where it arises, a customer's right to terminate their contract must be real and capable of effective exercise in practice. - A7.64 To that end, where the subscriber customer does have the ability to terminate, this has the right to terminate a bundle of services, and/or terminal equipment where applicable, they should have the choice to exit or retain some or all of those elements if they so wish.
-The right to terminate should be made clear in the main body of the notification rather than in a footnote or a reference to the relevant clause of the terms and conditions. - A7.65-The minimum timescale that CPs should give subscribers the ability to exit the contract for any relevant changes is 30 days.
-This is to enable subscribers to consider the proposed contractual modification and give them time to research their options. - i) When this 30 day period for termination starts and ends should be made clear to the subscriber in the notification they receive from the CP of the proposed changes.
+- A6.68 Where it arises, a subscriber's right to terminate their contract must be real and capable of effective exercise in practice. - A6.69 To that end, where the subscriber does have the ability to terminate, this should be made clear in the main body of the notification rather than in a footnote or a reference to the relevant clause of the terms and conditions.

-- ii) When the cancellation of the services actually takes effect following a subscriber's request to terminate should also be made clear. - iii) CPs may give their customers a period of more than 30 days in which to withdraw from the contract if they wish to do so. - A7.66 The notification should also set out any fees payable by the customer on termination.
-This would include fees for using the service in the period before the contract is terminated and fees for any retained terminal equipment. - A7.67 Providers must allow customers to exercise their right to terminate the relevant contract(s) within one month of notification.
-We would expect providers to make clear in the notification the deadline by which the customer is able to exercise their right to terminate, i.e. it should specify the date by when the customer can terminate without incurring an early termination charge.
-Providers may give their customers a period of more than one month in which to exercise their right to terminate their contract if they wish to do so. - A7.68 The terms and conditions or other practices CPs providers apply (whether in contracts for bundled services or other contracts relating to that in respect of which a relevant price rise occurs)-in respect of contract termination are also important considerations.
-Terms and/or practices which frustrate the practical effect of condition C1.6 C1.14 are liable to attract suspicion of non-compliance with the relevant rules.10 - A7.69 CPs Providers should also keep in mind the need to comply with all their obligations under the General Conditions, including as to switching processes.
-This is particularly relevant where the rules provide for a gaining provider-led process under which a customer is able to switch providers by contacting a new provider and without needing to contact their existing one. - A7.70 Neither condition C1.6 C1.14 itself nor this guidance requires that a customer must exercise their rights under that condition by contacting their existing provider.
-One way the CP provider making contract modifications that are not exclusively to the benefit of the customer could meet its obligations in a relevant case is by telling the customer that the condition C1.6 C1.14 termination rights may be exercised by contacting a new provider switching provider using a regulated switching process.
+- A6.70 The minimum timescale that CP providers should give subscribers the ability to exit the contract for any relevant changes is 30 days.
+This is to enable subscribers to consider the proposed contractual modification and give them time to research their options. - a) When this 30 day period for termination starts and ends should be made clear to the subscriber in the notification they receive from the CP provider of the proposed changes. - b) When the cancellation of the services actually takes effect following a subscriber's request to terminate should also be made clear. - c) CP Providers may give their customers a period of more than 30 days in which to withdraw from the contract if they wish to do so. - A6.71 The terms and conditions or other practices CPs providers apply (whether in contracts for bundled services or other contracts relating to that in respect of which a relevant price rise occurs) in respect of contract termination are also important considerations.
+Terms and/or practices which frustrate the practical effect of Condition C1.6C1.14 are liable to attract suspicion of non-compliance with the relevant rules.8 - A6.72 CPs Providers should also keep in mind the need to comply with all their obligations under the General Conditions, including as to switching processes.
+This is particularly relevant where the rules provide for a gaining provider-led process under which a subscriber is able to switch providers by contacting a new provider and without needing to contact their existing one. - A6.73 Neither Condition C1.6C1.14 itself nor this guidance requires that a subscriber must exercise their rights under that condition by contacting their existing provider.
+One way the CP provider making contract modifications could meet its obligations in a relevant case is by telling the subscriber that the Condition C1.6C1.14 termination rights may be exercised by contacting a new provider.

-Guidance on Conditions C1.10-1.21 C1.23 - C1.36 - end-of-contract and annual best tariff notifications
+Guidance on Conditions C1.10-1.21 C1.23 - C1.36 - End-of-Contract and Annual Best Tariff Notifications

-A7.71 This guidance goes not form part of the General Conditions.
-Its purposes is to assist Communications Providers (CPs) to comply with Conditions C1.10 C.21 by outlining This part of the guidance outlines Ofcom's expectations as to what information should be included in the notifications sent to consumers in compliance with those conditions Conditions C1.23-C1.36, and how those notifications should be sent.
-In particular, This
+- A6.74 This guidance goes not form part of the General Conditions.
+Its purposes is to assist Communications Providers (CPs) to comply with Conditions C1.10-C.21 by outlining This part of the guidance outlines Ofcom's expectations as to what information should be included in the notifications sent to Consumers in compliance with those conditions Conditions C1.23-C1.36, and how those notifications should be sent.
+In particular, This guidance does not contain an exhaustive list of the information to be included in notifications for Consumers (this is set out in Conditions C1.11 C1.24 and C1.33). - A6.75 Words and expressions used in Conditions C1.1-C1.21 have the same meaning when used in this guidance.

-10 In this regard, condition C1.3 C1.8 is also relevant.
+8 In this regard, Condition C1.38 is also relevant.